Short answer

 AERKey Privacy Layer White Paper v2.1

-AEREDIUM GROUP: Five privacy layers (Layers 1 and 4 deploying at mainnet), AES-256-GCM payload encryption, Policy Engine selective disclosure, US Patent Application 63/977,868, MEV elimination, regulatory compliance design.
+AEREDIUM GROUP: Five privacy layers (Layers 1 and 4 planned for mainnet), AES-256-GCM payload encryption, Policy Engine selective disclosure, US Patent Application 63/977,868, MEV elimination, regulatory compliance design.

 Continue researching